-Botanical Name: Bai Zhu – Rhizoma Atractylodes Macrocephalae, A. Ovata.
-Cang Zhu – Rhizoma A. chinensis.
+Botanical Name: Bai Zhu – Atractylodes Macrocephalae, A. Ovata.
+Cang Zhu – A. chinensis.

-Of the two versions of Atractylodis, Bai Zhu (Rhizoma A. Macrocephalae or Ovata) is considered one of the finest Qi tonics available.
-Used by martial artists to strengthen their legs and muscles this herb is often used in combination with other herbs to help build Qi and balance herbal formulas.
+Of the two versions of Atractylodes, Bai Zhu (Rhizoma A. Macrocephalae or Ovata) is considered one of the finest Qi tonics available.
+Used by martial artists to strengthen their legs and muscles, this herb is often used in combination with other herbs to help build Qi and balance herbal formulas.
 In contrast, Cang Zhu (Rhizoma A. chinensis) is very drying and more aromatic.

 Also Known As: Atractylodis

-Key Western Actions & Medicinal Uses: Black Atractylodis (Cang Zhu) – Digestive, Antibacterial: bloating, nausea, poor appetite, colds, flu with phelgm.
-White Atractylodis (Bai Zhu) – gastro and abdominal distention, diarrhea, edema, dizziness due to excess phlegm, prevent sweating, soothes the fetus and helps prevent abortion.
-Used to help “clena the blood” from complications of dialysis.
+Medicinal Uses: Black Atractylodis (Cang Zhu) – bloating, nausea, poor appetite, colds, flu with phlegm.
+White Atractylodis (Bai Zhu) – gastro and abdominal distention, diarrhea, edema, dizziness due to excess phlegm, prevent sweating, soothes the fetus, and helps prevent abortion.
+Used to help “cleanse the blood” from complications of dialysis.

-Also Known As: Black Atractylodis (Cang Zhu), White Atractylodis (AKA Largehead atractylodis/ Bai Zhu)
+Also Known As: Black Atractylodis (Cang Zhu), White Atractylodis (AKA Largehead Atractylodes / Bai Zhu)

 Flavors/Temps: Cang Zhu – Acrid, Bitter, Warm, Aromatic.
 Bai Zhu – Bitter, Sweet, Warm.

-History/Folklore: Atractylus is an important general tonic herb that generally supports the digestive system and balances the appetite.
+History/Folklore: Atractylodes is an important general tonic herb that generally supports the digestive system and balances the appetite.
 In China, it is widely used to help weight loss programs.
-It’s warming properties make it mildly stimulating.
-It is widely used a safe diuretic and helps regulate fluid metabolism.
-With ongoing use it is recognized as aiding the control of appetite.
-In China, it is said to strengthen the legs and muscles.
+Its warming properties make it mildly stimulating.
+It is widely used as a safe diuretic helping to regulate fluid metabolism.
+With ongoing use, it is recognized as aiding the control of appetite.
+In China, it is also said to strengthen the legs and muscles.
 It is considered one of the best tonic herbs in Chinese herbalism and is sometimes called “the First Herb of Invigorating Qi and Strengthening the Spleen.”

 Bai Zhu (aka white atractylodes) is the most frequently used of the two varieties.
-In contrast to Bai Zhu, Cang Zhu is very drying.
-Patients using Cang Zhu are often recommended to eat it in a congee (rice porridge) to cocunteract the plants drying effects.
-Good quality Cang Zhu is large, solid and lacking small hairs and will be aromatic.
-Cang Zhu is harvested spring and autumn.
+In contrast to Bai Zhu, Cang Zhu (aka black atractylodes) is very drying.
+Patients using Cang Zhu are often recommended to eat it in congee (rice porridge) to counteract the plant’s drying effects.
+Good quality Cang Zhu is large, solid, and lacking small hairs.
+It will be aromatic.
+Cang Zhu is harvested in the spring and autumn.
 Cang Zhu is more typically collected from the wild.
-There is some reporting that indicates the herb as burned as as an incense may have antibacterial qualities.
+There is some reporting that indicates the herb burned as an incense may have antibacterial qualities.